When is How the NHS Changed Our World on TV? What's it about, and what channel is it on?

 Episode one focuses on Royal Papworth Hospital, in Cambridgeshire, and how doctors working there performed the UK’s first successful heart transplant.
 Expect plenty of tear jerking inspirational stories and heart-warming examples of human kindness.

-How the NHS Changed Our World starts on Monday 25th June at 7pm on BBC2
+How the NHS Changed Our World airs every night the week beginning Monday 25th June on BBC2